 Just make sure to keep sharing the bundles when relevant.
 You could have a dedicated time when you announce a ‘bundle of the week,’ for example.
 And even try building bespoke bundles for specific buyer personas, then running social ads to these people.

-There are loads of ways you can use bundles to your advantage - whether you’re wanting to shift slow moving stock, increase the average order value or improve the usability and personalization of your store.
+There are loads of ways you can use bundles to your advantage – whether you’re wanting to shift slow moving stock, increase the average order value or improve the usability and personalization of your store.
+If you’re looking for real-life examples of product bundles with how-to instructions, check this post out.